Codeneos/homey-zehnder-comfoair/README.md

    ```
    npm run build
    ```
-2. Deploy/run the app on your Homey device using Homey CLI:
+2. Deploy the app on your Homey device using Homey CLI:
    ```
-   homey app run
+   npm run deploy
    ```
    Alternatively, for development, you may use:
    ```
    npm start
    ```
-   to watch for changes.

 The app will launch, connecting to the configured ventilation unit.